marshal363/btc-insurance-company-daap/@docs/backend-new/smart-contract/v-1/bithedge-smart-contract-architecture.md

 ### Complete Buyer Flow (Protective Peter)

 1. **Policy Creation**:

-   - Buyer selects protection parameters (protected value, amount, expiration date, risk tier)
+   - Buyer selects protection parameters (protected value, amount, expiration date, riskTier).
-   - System calculates premium based on parameters
+   - **Off-Chain System (e.g., Convex) calculates the premium** based on these parameters and current market conditions.
-   - **Policy Registry calls Liquidity Pool to check available liquidity BEFORE proceeding** (Critical Step)
-   - Buyer is prompted to pay premium only if sufficient collateral is available
-   - `createProtectionPolicy()` is called with required parameters
+   - Buyer (or frontend) receives the `calculatedPremium` and potentially some key inputs used for its calculation (if simple and useful for on-chain verification).
+   - **Policy Registry (`createProtectionPolicy`) is called by the user/frontend**, passing all policy parameters _including the `submittedPremium`_ (which is the `calculatedPremium` from off-chain).
+   - **Policy Registry calls `BitHedgeMathLibraryContract.verifyPremium()`** to check if the `submittedPremium` is reasonable (e.g., within certain bounds, not gamed).
+This function does _not_ recalculate the full premium on-chain.
-   - Policy Registry verifies premium payment
+   - If premium verification passes, Policy Registry then calls Liquidity Pool's `checkLiquidity()` **BEFORE** accepting the premium payment and proceeding.
+   - If liquidity is available, the user is prompted to pay the `submittedPremium`.
-   - Policy Registry calls Liquidity Pool to lock collateral
+   - Upon successful payment, Policy Registry completes policy creation, stores it with the `submittedPremium`, and calls Liquidity Pool to lock collateral.
-   - Buyer receives policy ID and confirmation
+   - Buyer receives policy ID and confirmation.

 2. **Policy Monitoring**:

    - Buyer monitors theoretical policy value in dashboard as Bitcoin price fluctuates
    - System shows theoretical settlement value if the policy were to expire immediately
    - UI clearly indicates that actual settlement occurs only at expiration